rrrene/inch_ex/README.md

 end
 ```

-After adding you are done, run `mix deps.get` in your shell to fetch the new dependency.
+After you are done, run this in your shell to fetch the new dependency:

+    $ MIX_ENV=docs mix deps.get

 ## Usage